al-hub/dotfiles/README.md

 [debugging](https://github.com/vim-airline/vim-airline/issues/421) : the (slowing) issue on vim-airline extention
 ```
-1. found All loaded extension
+1. find the all loaded extension
 :AirlineExtensions

-2. disabled the loaded extension one by one
+2. disabled the extension one by one
 let g:airline_extensions = ['ex1','ex2',.....'extention_name']

-3. remove the slow extention as
+3. remove the issued extention as
 let g:airline#extensions#searchcount#enabled = 0
 at .vimrc